Skip to main content

 Review summary

-• Flavor: Many enjoyed the comforting, hearty flavors, though some found it a bit bland and suggested adding more seasoning or herbs.
+• Flavor: Many enjoyed the bold, comforting flavors, though some found it a bit bland and suggested adding more herbs or seasonings.

-• Ease of prep: Customers loved how quick, easy, and convenient this one-pot meal was to prepare and clean up.
+• Ease of prep: Customers loved how quick, easy, and convenient this one-pot meal was to prepare 🍲.

-• Suggestions: Consider adding fresh garlic, diced tomatoes, or a sprinkle of cheese for extra flavor.
-Some recommended swapping couscous for rice or orzo.
+• Suggestions: Consider adding fresh garlic, diced tomatoes, or a sprinkle of Parmesan cheese for extra flavor depth.

-• Leftovers: The soup keeps well and tastes even better the next day, making it great for meal prep.
+• Leftovers: The soup keeps well and tastes even better the next day, with some finding it heartier after sitting.

 AI-generated from customer reviews